sulli365/crawl4ai-rag/memory-bank/techContext.md

 - Use VCR or similar for HTTP request recording/playback
 - Create fixture data for website content
 - Mock Supabase responses for predictable testing
+- Mock MCP server responses for GitHub and Fetch operations

 ## Deployment Considerations